mkcms/emacs-binary-utils/README.md

   If the overlay at point is showing as "..." then expand it, otherwise, try to hide the overlay at point.

-## `compiled-file.el` - Get/set the compiled file for current source file ##

-This helper package defines a variable `compiled-file` which can be set to the path to the object file for current source file.

-It can also automatically find an object file if the variable `compiled-file-directory` is set to the build directory.

-Having the path to a binary file of the current source is used by some other packages to automatically switch from source to disassembly and vice-versa.

 ## `compdb.el` - Work with compilation databases ##